antihax/goesi/esi/docs/MarketApi.md

 > []GetCorporationsCorporationIdOrders200Ok GetCorporationsCorporationIdOrders(ctx, corporationId, optional)
 List open orders from a corporation

-List open market orders placed on behalf of a corporation  ---  This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/orders/)
+List open market orders placed on behalf of a corporation  ---  This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Required Parameters